Nalphe/Nalphe/README.md

 I'm Joe,

-I've been learning the basics of programming for a few months, particulalry focusing on JS, but also exploring the basics of Python, Bash, SQL, React.
+I've been learning the basics of programming for a few months, particulalry focusing on JS, but also exploring the basics of Python, Bash, SQL and React.
 I'm excited to keep learning and growing my understanding!

 ## My Journey so far